-- 3.2.10 This 7m x 3m must be a clear, unobstructed space to allow a vehicle to enter and exit safely.
+- 3.2.10 Research has shown that in many developments less than half of all garages are used for car parking, instead being used for storage .
+In terms of sizes, an internal minimum of 7m x 3.3m is considered appropriate to ensure that a large modern family car (e.g. SUV) will fit comfortably with a minimum circulation space to allow for some general storage which may include cycles (as shown in Figure 6). - 3.2.11 This 7m x 3.3m must be a clear, unobstructed space to allow a vehicle to enter and exit safely.
 Garages must also have entrances wide and high enough to allow for large family cars.
 The space required to open and close garage doors should also be considered.
-Driveways in front of garages should be at least 5.5m long, or 6m, clear of a footway, carriageway or shared surface.
-Garages will only be counted as a parking space where they meet the minimum size requirements (as shown in Figure 6). - 3.2.11 Where a garage court area is provided, an aisle width of 7.3m is necessary to sufficiently accommodate turning movements.
-A garage bay of 7m x 3m is also required (as shown in Figure 7).
+Driveways in front of garages should be at least 5.3m long, or 6m so as remain clear of a footway, carriageway or shared surface.
+Garages will only be counted as a parking space where they meet the minimum size requirements (as shown in Figure 6).